 Elders Board member and LifeGroups Team lead

-Elders Board chair and Administration
+Elders Board member and Administrator

 Every organization and every church has a culture.
 At LifeSpring we use the analogy of a Road Trip to communicate our desired culture.
 Life is like a road trip, full of adventure, risk and mystery.
 We're all on a journey that requires travelling together on a road with its detours and ups & downs.
 Join us for this adventure.
 To understand more of the culture of our community, take a look at the Road Trip.

 … to be a church that unchurched people love to attend.

 ... to lead people into a growing relationship with Jesus Christ, loving them one story at a time.

 ... to create environments where people are engaged, encouraged and equipped to pursue: